dotnet/dotnet-docker/samples/dotnetapp/dotnet-docker-unit-testing.md

 * `docker build` will fail if there are errors, which are inherent to testing.
 * `docker build` doesn't allow volume mounting, which is required to collect test logs.

 Testing with `docker run` is a great alternative, since it doesn't suffer from either of these two challenges.
-Testing with `docker build` is only really useful if you want your build to fail if tests fail.
+Testing with `docker build` is only useful if you want your build to fail if tests fail.
 The instructions in this document show you how to test with `docker run`.

 ## Building Test Runner Image